Governance

 Dean McGlynn – Director

-Currently the City Center Manager for Aberdeen City Council Dean is a social housing professional and member of the Chartered Institute of Housing, Dean believes building social housing is the key route to better opportunities for the next generation and brings vital and extensive experience from his work in housing associations, the National Housing Federation and HACT, the charity of the social housing sector.
+Currently the city centre manager for Aberdeen City Council, Dean is a social housing professional and member of the Chartered Institute of Housing, Dean believes building social housing is the key route to better opportunities for the next generation and brings vital and extensive experience from his work in housing associations, the National Housing Federation and HACT, the charity of the social housing sector.

 Sonia Brownlie-Kelman – Director